My Review of Solar2D Game Engine (formerly Corona SDK)

 What do you mean with "structure"?
 My first game with Solar2D had, at one point, a single file with more than 3000 lines of code.
 Horrible.
 But Solar2D gives you no indication, tutorial or guide on how to split code into multiple files or modules.
 So I had to spend one whole day learning one such system and implementing it myself.
 Once I had done that, the project became waaay cleaner and I could develop even faster.

 Does physics need its own section?
 I think it does.

 Why?
 Because I've had problems with physics in other engines.
 Things passing through each other, adding ten rigid bodies slowing the game to a crawl, and other annoying effects.
 (And, perhaps most frustratingly, people online saying "yeah, that's just the current state of our physics engine" and expecting me to be satisfied with that.)

-With Corona, I had none of that.
+With Solar2D, I had none of that.
 It uses Box2D and provides a simple interface for creating physics bodies, which means it's extremely fast (in-game and during development).
 I've never had an object pass through another, I've never had trouble finding the right property or setting to adjust my physics world.

-Example: Corona allows turning any "display object" into a physics body with a single line.
+Example: Solar2D allows turning any "display object" into a physics body with a single line.
 This means almost all objects in the games took only a handful of lines to create, and from that moment everything worked smoothly!

 Of course, there are still some issues.
 For example, you need to specify a radius to get a circular body (which took me very long to find out), but the object does not allow retrieving that radius, so you need to save it somewhere else yourself.
-But by now I think we can call that "Corona weirdness".
+But by now I think we can call that "Solar2D weirdness".